António Gomes

 António Pedro Pina Gomes (born 29 August 2000 in Portugal) is a Portuguese footballer who plays as a right winger for Serbian SuperLiga club Radnički 1923.
-Born in Portugal, he has represented Luxembourg at youth level.

 Club career

 Gomes started his career in Serie A youth side Atalanta after playing for the youth academy of FC Rodange 91 in Luxembourg.

 In 2019, he signed for Italian second division team Pescara.

 In 2020, Gomes signed for Oliveirense in the Portuguese second division.